descostesn/chromglycomethods/figure4/E/README.md

-# Examples of genes from cluster 4 and 5
+# Genome browser view of genes from cluster 4 and 5

 I. [Description](#description)
 II.
 [Data](#data)